 Some people say that Wasabi is like mustard, but they are very different in many ways.
 Mustard is from the mustard plant, while Wasabi is grated from Japanese horseradish.
 This condiment is one of the Japanese specialties, and it has a crucial role in their cuisine.

-Wasabi’s first record was in the 8th century.
-It is famously known for being a dip in raw dishes like Sushi or Sashimi.
+There are many records about Wasabi, but the first was in the 8th century.
+It is famous for being a dip in raw dishes like Sushi or Sashimi.
 The heat of Wasabi is distinctive from the regular heat of chili and pepper.
 It hits pungently hard on your taste but then quickly disappears.